telefonicaid/fiware-cygnus/resources/cygnus-translators/README.md

       backup     : a value within true|false
 ```

 As can be seen, a HDFS folder must be given; this folder is recursively iterated in order to find all the HDFS files within all the HDFS sub-folders.
-The format of the files must be give as well, since this will imply specific additions of fields (see above).
+The format of the files must be given as well, since this will imply specific addition of fields (see above).
 Since the HDFS folder is recursively iterated, all the files within that folder and its sub-folders must be written in the same file format.
 Finally, a customizable null value must be given, in addition to the decission of backing or not the existent data into `.bak` files within the same path than the original one.
 Please observe that backing data within a HDFS backend may consume large resources (in average, the original data is duplicated when backing it).

 Example assuming the file format is `json-row`, a custom value of `null` describing the emptyness and not backing the original data: